k-ohtake/dual-migration/README.md

 # Overview

 ## dual_migration.ipynb
-This is code for simulating the evolution equation of this paper.
+This is code for simulating the evolution equation proposed in this paper.
 In the second cell, specify the values of $\tau>0$ (transport cost index) as the list used in the outer loop.
 Then, specify the parameter $\sigma>1$ (elasticity of substitution) in the list used in the inner loop.
 For a set of parameters, five simulations are performed for randomly generated initial values.